Understand the facts!

 DID YOU KNOW?
 Active compounds in marijuana may be passed to infants during breastfeeding.

-Research into how much risk marijuana poses to unborn and nursing babies has been spotty, but medical professionals advise that any foreign substance that doesn’t benefit fetal or maternal health should be avoided.
-Additionally, women who want to become pregnant or are already pregnant should play it safe when it comes to marijuana use.
+Research into how much risk marijuana poses to unborn and nursing babies has been spotty.
+However, medical professionals advise that any foreign substance that doesn’t benefit fetal or maternal health should be avoided.
+Women who want to become pregnant or are already pregnant should play it safe when it comes to marijuana use.

-Smoking weed may be particularly dangerous in the long run for men, as various studies suggest a link between cannabis and increased risk of testicular cancer, which is the most common cancer in males under the age of 45.
+Smoking weed may be particularly dangerous in the long run for men.
+Various studies suggest a link between cannabis and increased risk of testicular cancer.
+This is the most common cancer in males under the age of 45.

-In one particular study done in 2012, men who smoked weed were found to be twice as likely to develop testicular cancer as compared to those who didn’t use weed.
+In one particular study done in 2012, men who smoked weed were found to be twice as likely to develop testicular cancer as compared to those who didn’t use marijuana.

 Another study from 2015 published in the journal BMC Cancer found that using weed once a week or more for over ten years was associated with an increase in the risk of testicular cancer.
 However, doctors quickly pointed out that this doesn’t mean that cannabis use causes cancer.
 Rather, the relationship between marijuana and the risk of testicular cancer carries more risk than is immediately evident.

-Experts are very much divided on this one, and there is a great deal of debate about whether marijuana use does, in fact, act as a gateway to “harder” drugs like heroin and cocaine.
-The gateway drug theory implies that cannabis use is likely to lead to the use of harder drugs for two reasons:
+Experts are very much divided on this one.
+There is a great deal of debate about whether marijuana use does act as a gateway to “harder” drugs like heroin and cocaine.
+The gateway drug theory implies that cannabis use may lead to the use of harder drugs for two reasons:

 - Experimentation: Trying cannabis increases the taste for and perceived pleasure of other drugs, which leads to further experimentation.

-- Social groups: When a person who uses weed associates with other people who use weed, it’s likely that they will become exposed to alternative drugs and substances.
+- Social groups: When a person who uses weed associates with other weed users, they may become exposed to alternative drugs and substances.
 This means that there is an increased opportunity to access “harder” drugs.

-The gateway drug theory comes from the idea that people who make use of substances go through a linear sequence of stages that begins with legal and socially acceptable substances (alcohol and nicotine), followed by illegal soft drugs (marijuana), and then harder illicit drugs (heroin).
+The gateway drug theory suggests that people who use drugs go through a linear sequence of stages.
+It begins with legal and socially acceptable substances (alcohol and nicotine).
+This is then followed by illegal soft drugs (marijuana), and then harder illicit drugs (heroin, etc).

-However, much research has contradicted this theory, with a high percentage of people not following this sequence of steps.
+However, much research has contradicted this theory as a high percentage of people do not follow this sequence of steps.